2022vedantkale-bit/SKILLLAB_PROR-2026-BALLTIME/README.md

 ## 1.5 Expanded Project Idea

 **What the project is:**
 BallTime is a compact, self-contained IoT environmental and security monitoring system built around a Raspberry Pi 4B.
-It acts as a localized "smart node" that continuously tracks ambient conditions and physical tamper events in real time.
-Four sensors — a Temperature sensor, a Gas sensor, a 3-axis Accelerometer, and a Touch sensor — are polled by the Raspberry Pi via I2C and digital GPIO protocols.
-The consolidated sensor data is then broadcast wirelessly over Bluetooth to a paired device such as a smartphone or laptop for remote observation and alerting.
+It acts as a localized "smart node" that continuously tracks ambient conditions and physical tamper events in real time.Three sensors — a Temperature sensor, a Gas sensor and a Touch sensor — are polled by the Raspberry Pi via I2C and digital GPIO protocols.

 **The experience it creates:**
 A user places the BallTime node in any environment — a lab, room, or storage area — and receives live alerts on their paired device whenever something goes wrong.
 If the temperature rises suddenly, a combustible gas is detected, or the device is physically bumped or moved, the system immediately pushes a notification to the paired screen.
 A physical Touch sensor on the device itself lets the user manually acknowledge and dismiss an active alert without needing to interact with the paired device.
 The result is a feeling of always-on situational awareness — the environment is being watched even when no one is physically present.